JorgeJxz/JorgeJxz/README.md

-## Epale mis panas🤟
+## Epale mis panas 🤟

-I'm Jorhe Andrés a front-End Developer from Venezuela 🇻🇪 living in Alicante/Spain I like to think that programming is the closest thing we have to a superpower🚀, so like many fantasy characters you can find me training💪 around here.🥷[CodeWars]([https://www.codewars.com/users/JorgeJxz]).
+I'm Jorhe Andrés a front-End Developer from Venezuela🇻🇪 living in Alicante/Spain🇪🇸

+I like to think that programming is the closest thing we have to a superpower🚀, so like many fantasy characters you can find me training💪 around here.🥷[CodeWars](https://www.codewars.com/users/JorgeJxz).

 I've been a JavaScript enthusiast my whole career but I'm transitioning into a more *functional programming* approach on things.